-The Group uses the mineable ore reserve in the determination of the amount of amortization of mine properties using units-of-production method.
+The Group uses the mineable ore reserves in the determination of the amount of amortization of mine properties using units-of-production method.
 The Group estimates its mineable ore reserves based on the assessment performed by the internal specialists engaged by the Group, who are professionally qualified mining engineers and geologists (specialists).
 These estimates on the mineable ore resource and reserves are determined based on the information obtained from activities such as drilling, core logging or geophysical logging, coal sampling, sample database encoding, coal seam correlation and geological modelling.

-The carrying values of mine properties included as part of 'Mine properties, mining tools and other equipment' under 'Property, plant and equipment' amounted to \$\frac{1}{2}4,562.64\$ million and \$\frac{1}{2}5,160.28\$ million as of December 31, 2021 and 2020, respectively (see Note 8).
+The carrying values of mine properties included as part of 'Mine properties, mining tools and other equipment' under 'Property, plant and equipment' amounted to P4,196.98 million and P4,562.64 million as of December 31, 2022 and 2021, respectively (see Note 9).

 b.
-Estimating provision for expected credit losses of trade and other receivables
+Estimating provision for expected credit losses of trade and other receivables and advances to suppliers and contractors